12 Best medium format cameras: (2023 Guide & Reviews)

 645Z is a digital device of no match with its 51.4 MP sensor.

-The camera is designed without any filter to increase the sharpness of the image still; the RAW image quality of 14-bit has enough of what makes the picture clean and impactful.
+The camera is designed without any filter to increase the sharpness of the image; the RAW image quality of 14-bit has enough of what makes the picture clean and impactful.

 Conclusion

-Pentax 645Z has a Prime III image processor that allows continuous shooting at three fps.
+Pentax 645Z has a Prime III image processor allows continuous shooting at three fps.

 It’s like a supersized Pentax K DSLR, and affordable too, even with SAFOX II autofocus that uses 27 points to improve the low light focus performance.